limlauer-latch/openkit/documentation/get_doors_and_properties.md

 ```

 > [!NOTE]
 > Doors of type ELEVATOR are currently not supported in OpenKit.
-Most elevators are set up as DOOR on Mission Control.*
+Most elevators are set up as DOOR on Mission Control.[^1]
+> "Building Entrance" and "Communal" in the Mission Control UI will show in the response as "COMMUNAL"
 ### Attributes
 If the request was successful, the Partner BE will receive an HTTP 200 with the following fields:
 -  `doors`: List of "doors" and their metadata.
 Each entry will include: